Supporting children, young people and the local community

 We aim to motivate students to complete courses of study on which they have embarked

 In engineering studies, drop-out rates have been high among first and second year students on certain courses.
 KONGSBERG has been working closely for several years with a number of colleges and universities, including NTNU and the University of South-Eastern Norway.
 Established partnerships between industry and educational institutes ensure that the changes taking place in industry are rapidly transferred to the education sector, thereby ensuring that studies remain relevant.
 Similarly, the knowledge and skills developed in educational institutes will also engender innovation and change in industry.
 We have rolled out several initiatives to motivate students to complete their degrees.
 One of these is the YOUR EXTREME competition for students at NTNU.
 This competition, which we have been running since 2013, is a 48-hour case competition in which groups of 2–5 students work on solving a hypothetical future scenario where sustainability and technology are at the core of the problem.
 The aim of the competition is to relate students’ theoretical knowledge to solving practical problems they may encounter in working life.
+Due to COVID-19, the competition was not arranged in the usual way in the autumn of 2020.

 As well as the student competition, KONGSBERG is the main sponsor for three multi-disciplinary student projects at NTNU where students get to put theory into practice.
 Since 2014, KONGSBERG has been the main sponsor of Revolve NTNU, in which a new team of students develops, designs and builds a racing car to use in competition.
 NTNU’s Ascend project participates in the annual International Aerial Robotics competition, where the goal is to push the limits of capability of autonomous drones.